7Block Labs

 • How many blobs should I pack per transaction?

-• What happens after 18 days?
+• What goes down after 18 days?

 The strategic takeaway